How the Corrections Career Can Impact the Families of Officers

 - You’re chronically physically and emotionally exhausted, and not having the energy or motivation to do much when off work such as wanting to engage with the children like you used to do

-- Why you may have increased your alcohol or tobacco consumption, or why you now engage in other compulsive and escapist behaviors, such as excessive playing of video games, gambling, or online sexual activities
+- Why you may have increased your alcohol or tobacco consumption, or why you now engage in other compulsive and escapist behaviors, such as excessively playing video games, gambling, or online sexual activities

 - Why you have developed gallows humor that may be appalling to them, rendering you not very likeable to them, and perhaps even repulsive